jimmychu0807/semaphore-msa-modules/README.md

 ### API

-After installing this validator, the smart account can only call three functions in this validator contract, **initiateTx()**, **signTx()**, and **executeTx()**.
-Calling other functions, either to other non-validator contract addresses or other funtions beyond the mentioned three, would be rejected in the **validateUserOp()** check.
+After installing the two modules, the smart account can only call three functions in the executor module, **initiateTx()**, **signTx()**, and **executeTx()**.
+Calling other functions would be rejected in the **validateUserOp()** check.

-1. [**initiateTx()**](https://github.com/jimmychu0807/semaphore-msa-validator/blob/4842f2a175d72e8bdd59baf8cdeb46fdefc3a8d5/src/SemaphoreMSAValidator.sol#L215): for the Semaphore member to initate a new transaction of the Smart account.
+1. **initiateTx()**: for the Semaphore member to initate a new transaction of the Smart account.
 This function checks the validity of the semaphore proof and corresponding parameters.
-It takes three paramters.
+It takes five paramters.

-   - `targetAddr`: The target address of the transaction.
-It can be an EOA for value transfer, or other smart contract address.
+   - `target`: The target address of the transaction.
+   - `value`: any balance to be used.
+It will be used as the `msg.value` in the actual external transaction.
-   - `txcallData`: The call data to the target address.
+   - `callData`: The call data to the target address.
 The first four bytes are the target function selector, and the rest function payload.
-For EOA value transfer, this value must be null (zero-length byte).
+For EOA value transfer, this value should be null (zero-length byte).
-   - `proof`: The zero-knowledge proof genereated off-chain to prove a member signed the transaction and value.
+   - `proof`: The zero-knowledge Semaphore proof generated off-chain to prove a member signs the transaction.
-   - `execute`: A boolean value to indicate if the transaction collects enough proof (namely 1 for initiateTx), it will also execute the transaction.
+   - `execute`: Boolean value to indicate if the transaction reaches the proof collection threshold, whether to execute the transaction immediately.

-   `msg.value` is used as the **value** to be used for the transaction call.
-An [**ExtCallCount**](https://github.com/jimmychu0807/semaphore-msa-validator/blob/4842f2a175d72e8bdd59baf8cdeb46fdefc3a8d5/src/SemaphoreMSAValidator.sol#L28) object is created to store the user transaction call data.
+   An [**ExtCallCount**] object is created to store the user transaction call data.

-   A 32-byte hash **txHash** is returned, generated from `keccak256(abi.encodePacked(seq, targetAddr, msg.value, txCallData))`.
+   A 32-byte hash **txHash** is returned, generated from `keccak256(abi.encodePacked(seq, targetAddr, value, txCallData))`.

-2. [**signTx()**](https://github.com/jimmychu0807/semaphore-msa-validator/blob/4842f2a175d72e8bdd59baf8cdeb46fdefc3a8d5/src/SemaphoreMSAValidator.sol#L265): for other Semaphore member to sign a previously initiated transaction.
+2. **signTx()**: for other Semaphore member to sign a previously initiated transaction.
 Again, it checks the Semaphore proof, if the hash and the proof are valid, the proof count is incremented.

-   - `txHash`: The hash value returned from `initiatedTx()`, to specify the transaction for signing
+   - `txHash`: The hash value returned from `initiatedTx()` previously, to specify the proving transaction.
-   - `proof`: The zero-knowledge proof for the transaction `txHash` corresponding to.
+   - `proof`: The zero-knowledge Semaphore proof that the transaction `txHash` corresponding to.
    - `execute`: Same as initiateTx().

-3. [**executeTx()**](https://github.com/jimmychu0807/semaphore-msa-validator/blob/4842f2a175d72e8bdd59baf8cdeb46fdefc3a8d5/src/SemaphoreMSAValidator.sol#L294): call to execute the transaction specified by `txHash`.
+3.**executeTx()**: call to execute the transaction specified by `txHash`.
 If the transaction hasn't collected enough proofs, it would revert.

    - `txHash`: Same as initiateTx().

 ### Signature and Calldata

 Transactions from ERC-4337 will go through **validateUserOp()** for validation, based on **userOp**, and **userOpHash**.
-In validation, the key logic is to check the userOp hash (`userOpHash`), the signature (`signature`), and the target call data (`targetCallData`).
+In validation, the key logic is to check three objects: the userOp hash (`userOpHash`), the signature (`signature`), and the target call data (`targetCallData`).

 A proper userOp signature is a 160 bytes value signed by EdDSA signature scheme.
-The signature itself is 32 * 3 = 96 bytes, but we also prepend the identity public key in it to be used for validation.
+The signature itself is 32 * 3 = 96 bytes, but we also prepend the identity public key uses for validation.

 <img src="./docs/assets/userop-signature.svg" alt="UserOp Signature" width="50%"/>